nat-418/bufala.nvim/README.md

 There are a few subcommands:

 * `{count} cycle` moves through buffers with an optional count.
-* `focus` swaps the current buffer with the first or main buffer.
+* `focus` swaps the current buffer with the first or main buffer window.
 * `split {direction} {target}` opens a new split with an optional direction and target.
 Valid directions are up, down, left, and right.
   If no direction is given, Bufala will either abort or split based on the `layout` configured in the `setup` function (see below).
   The target is whatever you would put in a `:buffer {target}` command.
-* `swap` swaps the current buffer with last buffer you were in.
+* `swap` swaps the current buffer window with last buffer window you were in.

 Installation
 ------------